carlosmccosta/effective-parakeet/README.md

-# ROS wrapper for Zivid
+# ROS driver for Zivid

 [![Build Status](https://travis-ci.org/nedrebo/effective-parakeet.svg?branch=master)](https://travis-ci.org/nedrebo/effective-parakeet)

-THIS WRAPPER IS WORK IN PROGRESS.
+THIS DRIVER IS WORK IN PROGRESS.
 IT WILL CHANGE BEFORE FINAL RELEASE.

 **Only Ubuntu 18.04 with ROS Melodic has been tested.**